ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/probes/readiness-probe-demo.md

     kubectl get pods
     ```

-    Once the Pod starts running, you will observe that the container is marked as `READY (1/1)`.
+Once the pod starts running, you will observe that the container is marked as `READY (1/1)`.
 At this point, the service will start routing traffic to the pod as all the containers in the pod are ready.

 This situation is undesirable since the application experiences a delay of 60 seconds and cannot provide a prompt response.

 ## Step 2: Expose Application Using a Service